Portrait of José Antonio Esquivel Gaytan

 Publications

-This study integrates omics technologies to challenge traditional heart failure classifications and reveal novel disease mechanisms.
+Integrates omics to challenge classical HF classification and reveal novel mechanisms.

 Languages